cassiecsouza/yumelevateworkshop/README.md

 # Lab 4 - Governance/Policy as Code

-### Summary: Create and apply policies as code in order to enable governance and promote self-service.
-In Lab 2 we saw how a user is impacted by policies in place, now is the time to create such policies
+### Summary: Create and apply policies as code in order to enable governance and promote self-service

 **Learning Objective(s):**